pedropires-ppb/task-management-onboarding/README.md

 # task-management-onboarding

-## Overview
+## Architecture overview

-This project is a task management and user onboarding system built using Kotlin, Spring, and GraphQL.
+This project is a task management and user system built using Kotlin, Spring, GraphQL Kafka, NoSQL and SQL.
 It follows an event-driven microservices architecture using Apache Kafka and leverages PostgreSQL and OpenSearch for data persistence and search capabilities.

 Each microservice is built following the **Hexagonal Architecture (Ports and Adapters)** pattern, ensuring a clean separation between core business logic and external systems like databases, message brokers, and APIs.

-## Architecture

 The diagram below illustrates the architecture of the system, showing how different components interact with each other: